I recently finished shooting my first roll of film in 2 new-ish cameras.

 I also have Holly to thanks for the Minolta X-700.
 I forget why I got it into my head that I was interested in this camera (other than that it’s a Minolta and a classic one at that).
 I found one on Etsy but didn’t buy it right away.
 At some point, I saw it was on sale and then I realized that store (ArtProductsInc) accepted the gift certificate Holly had also gotten for me for Christmas.
 I had faced some disappointment as I discovered that not many shops in Etsy take the gift certificate so between it being on sale and being able to use the gift certificate, I knew I had to buy it.

 I had higher expectations for this camera than the 110 and was not let down.
 Initially, I took it out without looking up anything about how to use it and thought later that I may have not been setting it correctly, but all the shots turned out fine (at least fine enough for the first time using it).
 I took 15 photos that first time and then finished the roll over a few other occasions.
 For that first roll, I went with Kodak Gold 200.

 Because I already had my Minolta XE, I have a few lenses that fit the X-700.
+It came with a Minolta MD 50mm f/1.7.
 The X-700 is a newer camera and some of my older lenses aren’t entirely compatible.
 The light meter doesn’t seem to work with some of the lenses, but the they work fine with it otherwise.

 I have since finished another roll with the X-700.
 Since my test roll turned out fine, I’m looking forward to seeing the results of the next one.